abner-dos-reis/water-intake-tracker/README.md

 - **⏰ Automatic Reset**: Daily progress resets automatically at midnight
 - **💾 Persistent Storage**: All data is saved to PostgreSQL database with localStorage fallback
 - **📱 Responsive Design**: Modern dark theme interface that works on all devices
+ - **🔔 Reliable Notifications**: Desktop and system notifications with host-level playback (works even when browser is closed)

 ## 🚀 Quick Start